Chart Color Schemes

 Residential development activity is lower than average in Worrigee according to AreaSearch's national comparison of local real estate markets

-Worrigee has had minimal residential development activity over the past five years, with less than one dwelling approval annually.
-This low level of development is typical in rural areas due to modest housing needs and limited construction activity influenced by local demand and infrastructure capacity.
-It's important to note that yearly growth figures can fluctuate significantly with such low approval numbers.
+Worrigee has had minimal residential development activity, with less than 1 dwelling approval annually over the five-year period from 20XX to 20XY.
+This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+Yearly growth figures and relativities can vary considerably due to the small number of approvals, often based on individual projects.

 Compared to Rest of NSW and national patterns, Worrigee has much lower residential development activity.